Occupational health law: 5 points to remember

 4- Preventing the risk of losing one's job

-• Remote consultation or interview: Except in cases where a visit requires a physical examination, the doctor can carry out the medical visit remotely after obtaining the worker's consent.
+Remote consultation or interview: Except in cases where a visit requires a physical examination, the doctor can carry out the medical visit remotely after obtaining the worker's consent.

-• Employee health monitoring: Where there is more than one employer, the health monitoring of employees in identical jobs is pooled according to procedures defined by decree.
+Employee health monitoring: Where there is more than one employer, the health monitoring of employees in identical jobs is pooled according to procedures defined by decree.

-• Creation of a mid-career medical check-up: Workers will be required to undergo a medical check-up at age 45, or at a later date defined by the industry, in order to assess the suitability of the job for the employee's state of health, and to take a more proactive approach to the prevention of loss of employment.
+Introduction of a mid-career medical examination: Workers will be required to undergo an examination at age 45, or at a time determined by the industry sector, to assess the compatibility between their job and their health status and to take a more proactive approach to preventing disengagement from the workforce.

-• Reinforced individual monitoring after cessation of exposure: Workers benefiting from reinforced individual monitoring, or who have benefited from such monitoring during their working career, are examined by the occupational physician during a medical check-up, as soon as possible after cessation of their exposure to particular risks to their health or safety or, where applicable, before their retirement.
+Reinforced individual monitoring after cessation of exposure: Workers benefiting from reinforced individual monitoring, or who have benefited from such monitoring during their working career, are examined by the occupational physician during a medical check-up, as soon as possible after cessation of their exposure to particular risks to their health or safety or, where applicable, before their retirement.

-• Medical monitoring of temporary employees: Temporary employees may be monitored by the user company's occupational health and prevention department.
+Medical monitoring of temporary employees: Temporary employees may be monitored by the user company's occupational health and prevention department.
 An agreement is then signed between the parties.

-• Liaison and information meeting: The law provides for the organization of a liaison meeting between the employee and the employer, involving the occupational health and prevention service.
+Liaison and information meeting: The law provides for the organization of a liaison meeting between the employee and the employer, involving the occupational health and prevention service.
 This meeting is organized at the initiative of the employer or the employee when the employee's absence from work due to incapacity resulting from illness or accident exceeds a period set by decree.

 • The purpose of this meeting is to inform the employee of the measures that can be taken to prevent him or her from losing his or her job, the pre-reinstatement examination from which he or she can benefit, and the measures that can be taken to adapt his or her workstation and working hours.